Q:When does submission commence?

 Q:Who is eligible to participate in the call?

 A:This innovation call is open to all Singapore enterprises and solution providers.
 Interested local Research Institutes (RIs) and Institutes of Higher Learning (IHLs) will have to partner up with a Singapore start-up or SME to be eligible for the call.

 Non-Singapore enterprises that are interested to participate will have to partner up with a Singapore start-up or SME to be eligible for the innovation call.

 The Singapore start-up or SME will need to be the lead applicant for the submitted proposal.

 Q:How can I participate in the call?

 A:All eligible innovators can participate by submitting their proposal at this link: https://xcite.innovation-challenge.sg

 Q:What is the funding support?

-A:Eligible innovators may apply for funding support from Enterprise Singapore under the Enterprise Development Grant or National Innovation Challenge.
+A:Eligible innovators may apply for funding support from Enterprise Singapore (EnterpriseSG) under the Enterprise Development Grant.

 Q:What are your policies on intellectual property (“IP”) protection and confidentiality obligations?